LaiMo2020/InhabitU/README.md

 Fixed: By adding a file with favicon.ico name.
 Result: Not Fixed, I have google it and could not find another solution for it.

+Test: Writing non-matching passwords in the registration form
+Result: If the passwords does not match a message that the password does not match appears